Therapy Assistance Program

 The CMT Assistance Program aims to alleviate the financial burden of seeking therapy for young African American women and girls.
 Through the CMT Assistance Program, BGS and our partners connect Black women and girls with culturally, racially, and gender competent & sensitive providers to meet therapeutic needs.

-The CMT Assistance provides financial support for approximately two-six months of therapy sessions with a licensed mental health professional.
+The CMT Assistance provides financial support for approximately 2-6 of therapy sessions with a licensed mental health professional.
 Recipients have the option to work with a current licensed mental health provider, our vetted provider list, or through one of our provider partner networks such as Open Path Collective, BetterHelp, and TalkSpace.

 Please complete the form below to help our team evaluate your request for therapy resources.